|

 Pousada w/pool formerly an convent

-IV is set in the former Convent of Chagas de Cristo in the historical village
+D. João IV, is set in the former Convent of Chagas de Cristo in

-the retreats and the oratories built by the nuns.
-You can also appreciate
+the oratories built by the nuns.
+You can also appreciate the exquisite

 |